Nicholas0228/FineXtract/README.md

 ## Training Personalized Diffusion Model

-Run the following code to fine-tune a DM based on VanGogh's paintings.
+Run the following code to fine-tune a DM based on Monet's paintings.

 ```
 Python Trainer.py